 Travelling from abroad and want to volunteer?
-Wait no longer - you are more than welcome at Roskilde Festival.
-But before you apply there are a few things you need to be aware of.
+You are more than welcome at Roskilde Festival.

-Do you need more information about volunteering?
-Check out this site.
+Need more information about volunteering?
+Check out this page.

-If you have any questions regarding being an international volunteers, send an email to firstname.lastname@example.org.
+If you have any questions regarding being an international volunteer, you’re welcome to send us an email at email@example.com.